What are you searching for?

 Freeze it, don’t squeeze it!

 The number one rule is do not do anything to squeeze, scratch or irritate the tick.
-Any of these greatly increases the risk of squeezing toxins from the tick into your bloodstream.
-Don’t reach for the nearest pair of household tweezers, pull at it with your fingers or start dabbing it with tea tree oil, methylated spirits, nail polish remover or any other home remedy.
+Any of these significantly increases the risk of squeezing toxins from the tick into your bloodstream.
+Please don’t reach for the nearest pair of household tweezers, pull at it with your fingers or start dabbing it with tea tree oil, methylated spirits, nail polish remover or any other home remedy.

-For small ticks up to 2-3mm, use Lyclear cream which is available without a script from any pharmacy.
-It is used for scabies, which is a type of mite, and kills the tick while it’s still attached.
-Apply a pea sized blob of Lyclear onto the tick without rubbing it then leave it alone.
+For small ticks up to 2-3mm, use Lyclear Scabies Cream, available without a script from any pharmacy.
+It is used for scabies, a type of mite, and kills the tick while it’s still attached.
+Apply a pea-sized blob of Lyclear onto the tick without rubbing it, and then leave it alone.

 Removing a dead tick

-However, if waiting is intolerable you can use very fine, needle nosed tweezers like a jewellers, but it requires an expert hand.
+However, if waiting is intolerable, you can use very fine, needle-nosed tweezers like jewellers, but it requires an expert hand.
 Household or eyebrow tweezers are unsuitable as they are not fine enough and will squeeze the tick’s body which you simply must not allow.
 Make sure you only grip the mouth part of the tick and never the body.
-Use extreme caution and seek medical attention from someone who is properly up to date on the recommended techniques – some doctors may not be.
+Use extreme caution and seek medical attention from someone who is up-to-date on the recommended techniques – some doctors may not be.

 Things to do this summer on the North Shore